wp-plugins/wp-fanfiction-and-writing-archive-basic/readme.txt

 WP Fanfiction and Writing Archive (WP FFWA) allows you to have a multi-author fanfiction repository of stories.
 Crowd source fanfiction for just one fandom or hundreds of fandoms.

 If you are building a social networking site for any movie, TV show, book, cartoon, comic, anime, manga, play, musical, WP Fanfiction and Writing Archive is the perfect addition for your site.
 Invite your site members to become active participants on your site by submitting fanfiction.
 WP Fanfiction and Writing Archive encourages both user-generated content and interaction between your site members.
-When using the premium “Favorites” plugin, site members can follow their favorite authors and receive updates when new stories are posted.
+When using the premium "Favorites" plugin, site members can follow their favorite authors and receive updates when new stories are posted.

 A must have for any fan site, WP Fanfiction and Writing Archive will help you engage your site members by inviting a multi author community of fanfiction writers.
 Unlike a blog, where stories are stored in chronological order, your fanfic writing archive will make search easy for your site members.
 Each writer will have their own library of stories.